promaster-sdk/primitives-cs/README.md

 # primitives-cs

+> NOTE: The code is provided as-is without support.
+Support is available by separate agreement with Divid Promaster.

 C# property values, filtering, unit of measure (uom)

 The the code is provided as-is without support.
 It is possible to get support by separate agreement with [Divid Promaster AB](https://promaster.se).